AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.StandardNodes.md

 Samples data from a single image, or from a layer within a multi-layer image.
 When used in the context of rendering a geometry, the image is mapped onto the geometry based on geometry UV coordinates, with the lower-left corner of an image mapping to the (0,0) UV coordinate (or to the fractional (0,0) UV coordinate for tiled images).

-The type of the `image` node determines the number of channels output, which may be less than the number of channels in the image file, outputting the first N channels from the image file.
-So a `float` image would return the Red channel of an RGB image, and a `color3` image would return the RGB channels of an RGBA image.
-If the type of the `image` node has more channels than the referenced image file, then the output will contain zero values in all channels beyond the N channels of the image file.
+The type of the &lt;image> node determines the number of channels output, which may be less than the number of channels in the image file, outputting the first N channels from the image file.
+So a `float` &lt;image> would return the Red channel of an RGB image, and a `color3` &lt;image> would return the RGB channels of an RGBA image.
+If the type of the &lt;image> node has more channels than the referenced image file, then the output will contain zero values in all channels beyond the N channels of the image file.

-The `file` input can include one or more substitutions to change the file name that is accessed, as described in the [Filename Substitutions](./MaterialX.Specification.md#filename-substitutions) section in the main Specification document.
-The `filtertype` input supports options `closest` (nearest-neighbor single-sample), `linear`, and `cubic`.
+The `file` input value can include one or more substitutions to change the file name that is accessed, as described in the [Filename Substitutions](./MaterialX.Specification.md#filename-substitutions) section in the main Specification document.

-The `layer` input is the name of the layer to extract from a multi-layer input file.
 If no value for `layer` is provided and the input file has multiple layers, then the "default" layer will be used, or "rgba" if there is no "default" layer.
 Note: the number of channels defined by the type of the `image` must match the number of channels in the named layer.

 The `default` input is the default value to use if the file reference can not be resolved (e.g. if a geometry token, interface token, or hostattr is included in the filename but no substitution value or default is defined, or if the resolved file URI cannot be read), or if the specified layer does not exist in the file.
-The default value must be the same type as the `image` element itself.
+The default value must be the same type as the &lt;image> element itself.
 If default is not defined, the default color value will be 0.0 in all channels.

 |Port            |Description                                                                                                      |Type                  |Default  |Accepted Values                  |
 |----------------|-----------------------------------------------------------------------------------------------------------------|----------------------|---------|---------------------------------|